bat-soup/petQuotes/README.md

+# NOW UPDATED: SEE BELOW FOR CHANGES
+I restructured the code as every change I made ended up messing a few things up. certain cases would cause bugs.
+This may still need testing as I'm only testing for the cases in my account!
+1. Separated the logic of caching data from the JSON object and pulling quotes data from cache
+2. Ensure the normalization of data object keys when storing in cache
+3. removed unnecessary looping through the user's pet list since we are only worried about the current active pet
+4. ^ I still kept a few pieces of data that remain unused like the username and the rest of the pets the user has, this is for potential future builds that include the pets and username in the quotes
+5. The error handling should make a lot more sense.

+6.

 # How to use quotes for Neopets Custom Quotes Script -- PET-BASED

 Neopets Custom Quote Script is a userscript that will allow your neopets to say things while browsing the new-style pages!
 This userscript also replaces the old-style page's quotes with the custom quotes.